-7 Reasons Why You May Need a Colostomy Surgical Procedure
+7 Reasons Why You May Need to Have Colostomy Surgery

 There are a number of reasons why you may need a colostomy surgical procedure.
 In this procedure, a section of the colon is diverted and then attached to a stoma, which is a hole made in the abdominal wall.
 This opening, the colostomy stoma, enables a patient to expel faeces from the digestive tract because the bowels and rectum have been surgically disabled.